Deciphering the global production network from cross-border firm transactions: Results

-\textbf{European industrial nations and China dominate critical intermediate products, while industrial complexity is correlated with embeddedness in densely connected supply chains.} In the SI we show that machinery products including those related to cars and motors tend to have a large in-degree (they require many inputs), while components, plastics and packaging tend to be inputs to many products.
-Further, consistent with what we might expect, deploying a UN classification that sorts products into capital, intermediate and consumption goods, we find that capital products are inputs to many products (high out-degree), while both capital and consumption goods have high in-degree – they require many ingredients.
+Starting with the simplest node-level metrics, as shown in SI Figure S2, we find that machinery products, including those related to cars and motors, tend to have a large in-degree (they require many inputs), while components, plastics and packaging tend to have high out-degree (i.e., they are inputs to many products).
+Further, consistent with what we might expect, deploying the UN BEC classification that sorts products into capital, intermediate and consumption goods, we find that capital products are inputs to many products (high out-degree), while both capital and consumption goods have high in-degree – they require many ingredients (SI Figure S2).

-Betweenness centrality (BC) measures the extent to which a node acts as a key 'juncture' through which many paths (i.e., supply chains) cross.
-Mathematically, the betweenness centrality of a node is the number of times a path (between any pair of nodes) paths transits that node.
-In Figure 4 A, we highlight nodes with high betweenness centrality, including various types of machinery, common components such as pumps, blades, taps and motors, plastics, packaging, and chemical binders.
+From a network structure perspective, betweenness centrality (BC) measures the extent to which a node acts as a key 'juncture' through which many paths (i.e., supply chains) cross, and is a common proxy for supply chain chokepoints \cite{borgatti2009social, li2020network}.
+Mathematically, the betweenness centrality of a node is the number of times a path (between any pair of nodes) transits that node.
+In Figure 4 A, we highlight products with high betweenness centrality, including various types of machinery, common components such as pumps, blades, taps and motors, plastics, packaging, and chemical binders.
 Nations which produce these key inputs have an important role in global supply chains, controlling so-called 'choke points'.
-To investigate this, we compute the Revealed Comparative Advantage (a measure of export concentration of a country in a product) of 113 countries from global trade data (Comtrade 2024).
+To investigate this, we compute the Revealed Comparative Advantage (a measure of export concentration of a country in a product) for each country-product pair from global trade data (Comtrade 2024).
 In Figure 4 B, we show a global map with countries shaded by their share of top-50 BC products exported with RCA.
 We find European industrial nations such as Germany, Italy and Austria, as well as China, dominate high BC products.